-Twelve months ago Andrea Wallace and I set out to discover how many cultural heritage institutions make their digital collections available for free reuse and how they do this.
-In my second post on the Open GLAM survey, I examine licensing policy and practice in the field.
+In spring 2018, Andrea Wallace and I set out to discover how many cultural heritage institutions make their digital collections available for free reuse and how they do this.
+In my second post in a series on the Open GLAM survey, I examine licensing policy and practice in the field.

 How Open GLAMs license digital surrogates of public domain objects

 The Open GLAM survey adopts the term ‘digital surrogate’ as defined in the research-led exhibition experiment Display At Your Own Risk (Andrea Wallace and Ronan Deazley, 2016) and applies it to the wide spectrum of :

 “‘Digital surrogate’ is used to refer to a digital reproduction of a material object, such as a painting or a sculpture.
 The reproduction, often a digital photograph, serves as a surrogate for the material object in the cultural institution’s collection.
 For the purposes of this exhibition, only surrogates of objects in the public domain have been chosen.
 This means any term of copyright for the material object has expired or never existed in the first place.”

 Andrea Wallace and Ronan Deazley, Display At Your Own Risk, 2016